 - Silence: Silence is an important and purposeful tool used in Asian communication.
 Pausing before giving a response indicates that someone has applied appropriate thought and consideration to the question.
-This signifies politeness and respect.
+This signifies and respect.

 - Laughter: Hong Kongers tend to laugh more softly than they speak.

-- Refusals: A Hong Kongers preoccupation with saving face and politeness means that they will seldom give a flat ‘no’ or negative response, even when they do not agree with you.
+- Refusals: A Hong Kongers preoccupation with saving and means that they will seldom give a flat ‘no’ or negative response, even when they do not agree with you.
 Therefore, focus on hints of hesitation.
 Listen closely to what they say, but also pay careful attention to what they don’t say and implicitly mean.

 - Voices: Hong Kongers tend to speak very loudly on the phone.
 However, it is generally considered impolite to speak with raised voices.

 - Personal space: Chinese Hong Kongers tend to stand close together when talking.

 - Touching: Hong Kongers are generally reserved in their physical contact.
 As the population density is so high, they are used to bumping into people and having their personal space accidentally invaded.
 Nevertheless, public affection is not common and people do not usually make intentional body contact such as hugging, kissing or patting each other on the back.
 One exception is that members of the same gender occasionally hold hands as a token of friendship.

 - Winking: Winking at someone is considered a very rude gesture in Hong Kong.